IhateCreatingUserNames2/Aura_AI_Agents/Readme.md

     ```

 5.  **Set up the Database:**
-    Run the migration script to create and verify the SQLite database schema.
+    Run the init or migration script to create and verify the SQLite database schema.
     ```bash
+    python init_db.py
+    or
     python db_migration.py
     ```